scurvy-dog/sonic-dcloud/1-Intro_to_SONiC_Lab/lab_2/lab_2-guide.md

   ```

 **PORT CHANNELS**
 - Port Channel configuration in the running configuration has three parts.
+Example below is for *leaf01*

   ```json
   "PORTCHANNEL": {                 <------ Port Channel Definition
         "PortChannel1": {